Port of Nagoya

 The Port of Nagoya (名古屋港, Nagoyakō), located in Ise Bay, is the largest and busiest trading port in Japan, accounting for about 10% of the total trade value of Japan.
 Notably, this port is the largest exporter of cars in Japan and where the Toyota Motor Corporation exports most of its cars.
-It has piers in Nagoya, Tōkai, Aichi, Chita, Aichi, Yatomi, Aichi, and Tobishima, Aichi.
+It has piers in Nagoya, Tōkai, Chita, Yatomi, and Tobishima.

 Its mascots are Potan and Mitan.

-According to Japanese media sources, Kodo-kai, a Yakuza faction in the Yamaguchi-gumi group, earns large revenues by controlling the stevedoring and warehousing companies at the port.
+According to Japanese media sources, Kodo-kai, a yakuza faction in the Yamaguchi-gumi group, earns large revenues by controlling the stevedoring and warehousing companies at the port.

 History

 The Port of Nagoya opened for international trade in 1907.

 Nagoya Port Authority

 The Nagoya Port Authority (名古屋港管理組合, Nagoyakō Kanri Kumiai) (NPA) was established on 8 September 1951 as a special local public entity that jointly operates the Port of Nagoya for the city of Nagoya and Aichi Prefecture.
 It has special district authority over the Port of Nagoya, which includes facilities in four different cities and one village.

 The president of the NPA alternates every two years between the mayor of Nagoya and the governor of Aichi Prefecture.
 There are three vice presidents, including an executive vice president, as well as the vice governor of Aichi Prefecture and the vice mayor of Nagoya City.
 The treasurer of the prefecture acts as the treasurer of the NPA.
 There are also three auditors: one from the Nagoya Port Assembly, and one each from the city and the prefecture.

 The NPA website was attacked via a DDoS attack by a Russian hacker group on 6 September 2022.
 On 7 December, the port renewed a 1988 agreement with the Port of Antwerp-Bruges, creating a "Sisterport/Partnership agreement".
 The port is the largest exporter of automobiles in Japan.